Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • cucumbers, tomatoes,

-• hard fruits (it is better to take bananas a little underripe),
+• hard fruits (it is better to take bananas a little unripe),

-In addition, you can take boiled eggs, fried or smoked chicken, boiled potatoes, but all this must be eaten on the first day, and the rest ruthlessly thrown away.
+In addition to this, you can take boiled eggs, fried or smoked chicken, boiled potatoes, but all this must be eaten on the first day, and the rest must be mercilessly thrown away.

-For tea, it is worth grabbing sweets, waffles, corn sticks, but at the same time avoiding chocolate, which will melt, and cookies, which will quickly crumble.
+For tea, you should bring sweets, waffles, and corn sticks, but avoid chocolate, which will melt, and cookies, which will quickly crumble.

-From drinks it is worth stocking up with bottled water, preferably without gas, tea or coffee in a thermos.
-But with regard to beer, it is worth remembering that drinking alcoholic beverages on trains is prohibited.
+For drinks, you should stock up on bottled water, preferably still, tea or coffee in a thermos.
+But regarding beer, it is worth remembering that drinking alcoholic beverages on trains is prohibited.

-Flying in an airplane is much easier in terms of groceries.
-Firstly, there are few places where you can fly longer than ten hours, and secondly, you will be fed on the way.
-In addition, it is forbidden to import food into many countries, so there is no point in stuffing your luggage with sandwiches.
+Flying on an airplane is much easier in terms of groceries.
+Firstly, there are few places you can fly for more than ten hours, and secondly, you will be fed along the way.
+In addition, importing food into many countries is prohibited, so there is no point in stuffing your luggage with sandwiches.

 If you are not sure about the service of the airline you are traveling with, take with you mineral water or juice (bought at the airport after security), chocolate or snacks that can satisfy a slight hunger, and in extreme cases, salads in transparent containers are suitable.

-By the way, remember that animal products such as milk, cheese and meat are not allowed in carry-on baggage on connecting flights, so security may ask you to eat them all before boarding.
-Yoghurts also belong to liquids, which can only be transported in containers up to 100 milliliters and packed in a transparent bag.
-All food products that you take with you to the salon must be packed in the same bags.
+By the way, remember that for transportation in hand luggage Animal products such as milk, cheese and meat are not allowed on connecting flights, so security may ask you to eat these before boarding.
+Yoghurts are also liquids that can only be transported in containers up to 100 milliliters and packaged in a transparent bag.
+You need to pack all the food you take with you to the salon in the same bags.

-Traveling by car is convenient because you can plan your own route, stop at cafes and hypermarkets along the highway and replenish your stock of groceries.
+Traveling by car is convenient because you can plan your own route, stop at cafes and hypermarkets along the route and replenish your food supply.

-By the way, it is worth choosing a cafe, focusing not on the sign, but on the number of cars in the parking lot in front of it.
-As a rule, the best and most inexpensive cafes are those where truckers dine, so the line of trucks in the parking lot guarantees tasty and fresh food and low prices.
+By the way, you should choose a cafe based not on the sign, but on the number of cars in the parking lot in front of it.
+The best and most inexpensive cafes, as a rule, are those where truckers dine, so a string of trucks in the parking lot guarantees delicious and fresh food and low prices.

 • In the car itself, you should take with you a supply of drinking water, a thermos with tea or coffee, energy drinks for the driver (if he drinks them), sandwiches for the first time, sweets for tea, fruits and vegetables, sausage and cheese.
-If you have a thermo bag, you can also carry yoghurts or cereal milk.
+If you have a thermal bag, you can also carry yogurt or milk for cereal.

-• Also a great option for long trips is a small gas burner, which you can use to quickly cook soup from a bag or reheat whatever you have taken with you from home.
+• Also a great option for long trips is small gas-burner, where you can quickly prepare soup from a bag or heat up what you took with you from home.

-• In addition, you can take baked goods with you into the machine, since you will not constantly transfer food, and it will not wrinkle or crumble.
+• In addition, you can take baked goods with you in the car, since you will not be constantly transferring food, and it will not wrinkle or crumble.

 And one more thing: it is better to store all products in the trunk, having previously packed them in sealed containers.
-So they will not interfere with you in the cabin, but also will not be saturated with the smell of gasoline.
+This way they won’t disturb you in the cabin, but they won’t become saturated with the smell of gasoline.

-In case a child travels with you, know that it is extremely important not to bring down his diet so that the long-awaited rest does not turn into hard labor.
-You can read about what is worth taking on the road for your baby in the special material "Food for a child on vacation".
+In case you have a child traveling with you, know that it is extremely important not to disrupt his diet so that the long-awaited vacation does not turn into hard labor.
+You can read about what you should take on the road for your baby in special material"Feeding a child on vacation".

-Try to pay attention to the freshness of the food and not regret throwing away what arouses even the slightest suspicion.
-After all, you have a resort ahead of you with dozens of exotic dishes, and it would be a shame to come to it with an upset stomach.
+Try to pay attention to the freshness of the products and do not hesitate to throw away anything that causes even the slightest suspicion.
+After all, you have a resort ahead of you with dozens of exotic dishes, and it would be a shame to arrive with an upset stomach.